Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Available Coupons

-Double stack 1911s are interesting firearms and exist in a somewhat niche category.
+Double-stack 1911s are interesting firearms and exist in a somewhat niche category.

 For the longest time, they were relegated to competition guns and rarely saw action beyond that realm.
-Since then, the industry and has grown, and double-stack 1911s are seeing acceptance in all realms.
+Since then, the industry has grown, and double-stack 1911s are seeing acceptance in all realms.

 Colt M1911 from 1917